HovoGhazaryan/HovoGhazaryan/README.md

-- 👋 Hi, I’m Hovhannes Ghazaryan
+- 👋 Hi, I’m Hovhannes(John) Ghazaryan, 18 years old so far
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming with c#, Java
-- 💞️ I’m looking to collaborate on friendly company
+- 💞️ I’m looking to collaborate with friendly company
 - 📫 How to reach me. telegram: @FRONTLEADS

 <!---